 Aim to avoid foods with trans fats.
 Food companies are allowed to list 0 grams of trans fats if the product contains less than 0.5 grams.
 Read the ingredient label and look out for hidden trans fats which are referred to as partially hydrogenated oils.

 Cholesterol is only found in animal products.
 Limit cholesterol to less than 300 mg a day.
-A low cholesterol food contains 20 mg or less per serving.
+A low-cholesterol food contains 20 mg or less per serving.

 Choose foods that contain less than 10 grams of sugar per serving.

-On the ingredient panel, look out for hidden sugars disguised as: corn syrup, dextrin, honey, brown sugar, molasses, maple syrup, sucrose, dextrose, fructose, corn syrup, maltose, glucose.
+On the ingredient panel, look out for hidden sugars disguised as: corn syrup, dextrin, honey, brown sugar, molasses, maple syrup, sucrose, dextrose, fructose, corn syrup, maltose, and glucose.

 Low sodium is 140 mg or less per serving (avoid high sodium foods with 400 mg or more per serving).